airyhq/airy/docs/docs/getting-started/installation/aws.md

 AWS secret access
 key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html),
 which serve as your account credentials.
-You can generate new credentials within AWS Identity and Access Management (IAM) if you do not already have them.
+You can generate new credentials within AWS Identity and Access Management (IAM), if you do not already have them.
 The other information you will need is region and output format, which you can leave as default for the time being.